aleshaleksey/fansys23/10-conditions-types.md

   - Every time it takes a "move", "main" or "secondary" action it loses 1 HP.
   - Every time it takes a "run", "sprint" or "full round action" it loses 2 HP.
   - As a "dying" entity, a doomed entity dies when it reaches minus its total HP (or, if higher, CON score).

+___
+#### Dying
-- "**Dying**": This entity cannot do anything other than make CON saves (threshold = 20) or lose 1 HP per round.
+This entity cannot do anything other than make CON saves (threshold = 20) or lose 1 HP per round.
 It usually suffers from most of the detriments of "Unconscious".
 If they reach their minus their HP total, or minus their CON (CHA for incorporeal beings) if it is higher than their HP, they die.
 If they succeed before that, or heal at least 1 HP, they stop losing HP and become "Unconscious".
   - **Special**: When an entity gains the dying condition, it may choose to instead take the "**Doomed**" status, although this is usually ill advised.

+#### Unconscious
-- "**Unconscious**": An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
+An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
 It can take no other actions.
 In addition it has the following problems:
   - It does not gain [STATS] to AC.
   - It it can fall prone, it falls prone.
   - All melee attacks against it are at super-advantage.
   - All damage bypasses SP and MP.
   - It cannot cast or concentrate on spells or take any actions.
   - It cannot perceive the outside world or think rationally.

+#### Helpless
-- "**Helpless**": A helpless character is in a condition where they cannot protect themselves.
+A helpless character is in a condition where they cannot protect themselves.
 Usually they are otherwise compromised.
   - It does not gain [STATS] to AC.
   - It it can fall prone, it falls prone.
   - All melee attacks are at super-advantage.